sahumphreys/mkdocs-gcse/docs/topics/python/15_exceptions.md

 raise ExceptionType("Error message")
 ```

 We can create our own `ExceptionType`.
 This involves creating a class in Python.
-Classes are covered in a later section (and are beyond the requirements for GCSE) but the following illustrates the principle:
+Classes are beyond the requirements for GCSE, but the following illustrates the principle:

 ```python
 class AgeError(Exception):